ClusterHQ/powerstrip-flocker/README.md

 (Portable "volumes", hee hee.)

+## What's the problem?

+When you want to run Docker in production, you want to run it across multiple machines, using orchestration tools.
+But when you attach a volume to a Docker container, the machine it's running on becomes a [pet, not cattle](http://www.theregister.co.uk/2013/03/18/servers_pets_or_cattle_cern/).

+## The solution

+You should be able to run a stateful container with a given volume on any host in your cluster, and the platform should handle moving data around as necessary.

 ## What is `powerstrip-flocker`?

-`powerstrip-flocker` is a way of configuring docker which lets you use regular docker CLI commands or orchestration frameworks to create or move flocker volumes around between hosts in a cluster.
+`powerstrip-flocker` is a way of configuring docker which lets you use regular docker CLI commands or orchestration frameworks to create or move flocker volumes, automatically moving volumes around between hosts in a cluster as-needed.

 ## How does it work?